raverkamp/plsql-code-coverage/readme.txt

 You can only do code coverage for the packages the database user owns.
 It is possible to use a proxy user.

-It should be obvious by know that, that the user needs full rights for the schema, the user has to create/drop tables and packages.
+It should be obvious by know, that the user needs full rights for the schema, the user has to create/drop tables and packages.

 Each schema/user has its own version of the database objects.

+Needless to say that you should have a copy of your packages.
+Before instrumemting, the original source code is saved into a clob, but one never knows.

-How to build
+** How to build

 plsqlodecoverage is currently developed as a netbeans project.
 The platform is java 7, but the root classes are still java 8.